josemazo/bmo/README.md

 ### 2.1.
 Initial considerations

 Before start explaining how to use `BMO`, it would be nice to _briefly_ know how `Docker` works. `Docker` takes an `image`, something like in a virtual machine, and boots a `Linux` in your running `Linux`, something like a virutal machine.
 So, what is the difference?
 It's a little bit complicated, but you can read about what `Docker` is [here](https://docs.docker.com/introduction/understanding-docker/).
-The point here is that you will have much better performance that in virtual machine, in most cases, the same as if you run your sofware from your native machine, and this is very important when you are dealing with `Machine Learning`.
+The point here is that you will have much better performance that in a virtual machine, in most cases, the same as if you run your sofware from your native machine, and this is very important when you are dealing with `Machine Learning`.

 In summary, the main thing about `Docker` is that you have `images` and `containers`.
 A `container` is a running instance of an `image`, so you can have multiple `containers` from the same `image`.
 And what happens when you install some software or you create some files in a `container`?
 You can lose them if you remove the `container`, but you only need to commit the changes to an `image`, kind of _super easy_.

 You may now be thinking that using `BMO`, having `Docker` in the middle, can be very difficult.
 But don't worry, for that, a `Python` script is provided, called `bmo`, something like a very basic `command line utility` for make your life easier.
 But if you are `Docker` pro-user you can take a look to the `Dockerfile` and the `bmo` script to understand everything.
-Also, for the last ones, at the end of the `bmo` script you have the full list of `Docker commands` that the script uses.
+Also, for the those users, at the end of the `bmo` script you can find the full list of `Docker commands` that the script uses.

-**Important**: if you aren't a `Docker` pro-user, you must know that if you use `Docker` without use the `bmo` script, a proper behaviour is not totally guaranteed.
+**Important**: if you aren't a `Docker` pro-user, you must know that if you use `Docker` without using the `bmo` script, a proper behaviour is not totally guaranteed.

 Let's see the main use cases.
 If you need some more help, you can run:
 ```
 ./bmo --help
 ```
 or you can become a `Docker` pro-user reading [this guide](https://docs.docker.com/userguide/).
 You will thank yourself for reading it, beacause `Docker` is prety awesome.
-Also, in that help, it's never mentioned the word `container`, it's used the concept `Docker image`, for try to abstract the logic behind `Docker`.
+Also, in the help command, it's never mentioned the word `container`, it used the concept `Docker image`, for try to abstract the logic behind `Docker`.

 ### 2.2.
 Start
-I

 For start using the `IPython Notebook` that `BMO` provides, you only need to execute the next command:
 ```
 ./bmo -s